Save to My DOJO

-For pre-6.5 vSphere releases, you can use the legacy vSphere client.
-As shown next, just highlight the VM you want to connect to and click on the Console tab.
+In pre-6.5 vSphere releases, you can use the legacy vSphere client which has now been deprecated for a long time.
+As shown next, just highlight the virtual machine you want to connect to and click on the Console tab.
 Alternatively, right-click on the VM and select Open Console.
 The latter method opens a stand-alone console window for you.

 NOTE: Users who have VMware Workstation installed will have noticed that selecting Launch Remote Console brings up Workstation’s VMRC instead of the standalone one.
 To override this behavior, uninstall the standalone VMRC and reinstall it back.

 Back to vSphere Web Client, clicking on the VM’s console screen or selecting Open Console from the VM’s context menu will launch the default remote console.